Anouk Baron about her internship at United Nations Women South Asia Regional Office in Delhi, India

 I would check beforehand whether the country I am about to choose is eligible for a Marco Polo fund.
 I did not know that you can only get this fund if the security level of a country is level 3 out of 6 or lower.
 I could not get a Marco Polo fund for India, because at that time its security level was 4.
 Hence, I had to find money elsewhere, which was quite a struggle, but in the end I - via ‘de fondsendisk’ (a cd-rom with an overview of fund providers, which is available in the arts library) - did find other funds.

 What would you advise other students for their internships?

-I would advise them to think about what kind of placement they want well in advance and to actually start looking for placements half a year prior to the planned start of the placement, as getting a placement (google, use your network, call people), signing the placement agreement and defining the tasks, getting funds, a student visa, an insurance, tickets, vaccinations, a house at your destination, a sub-renter for your room here, ‘OV vergoeding’, etc. (can) take a lot of time.
+I would advise them to think about what kind of internship they want well in advance and to actually start looking for internships half a year prior to the planned start of the internship, as getting an internship (google, use your network, call people), signing the internship agreement and defining the tasks, getting funds, a student visa, an insurance, tickets, vaccinations, a house at your destination, a sub-renter for your room here, ‘OV vergoeding’, etc. (can) take a lot of time.
 Also, you need time to learn about the country and its culture and to prepare for the work you will be doing.
-For months, I just took 2 hours every Friday afternoon to organize my placement.
+For months, I just took 2 hours every Friday afternoon to organize my internship.
 At some points I was of course frustrated, but I forgot about all this work as soon as I arrived!